 In addition to the credit for ethanol-blended gasoline, there has been interest in promoting biodiesel fuel.
 P.L.
 108-357 provides a tax credit of \$1.00 per gallon for the sale and use of "agri-biodiesel" - biodiesel produced from virgin agricultural products such as soybean or canola oil.
 There is a smaller credit of \$0.50 per gallon for biodiesel produced from recycled grease.
 Under P.L.
 108-357 the biodiesel credit would have expired at the end of 2006, four years before the expiration of the ethanol credit; the Energy Policy Act of 2005 (P.L.
-109-58) extends the biodiesel tax credit through 2008.
+109-58) extended the biodiesel tax credit through 2008.
+In addition, P.L.
+109-58 expanded the credit to include "renewable diesel," which is produced from a different process than biodiesel and results in a fuel with somewhat different chemical characteristics.
+In recent guidance on the tax credit, the Internal Revenue Service ruled that renewable diesel includes synthetic diesel fuel produced from vegetable oils at petroleum refineries.
+Most biodiesel producers are small plants, and many biodiesel producers are concerned that this decision could lead to a shift away from biodiesel production to renewable diesel production at large refineries.